 - Commercial paper programs.
 Our \$2.0 billion commercial paper programs provide cost-effective and flexible short-term funding.
-Issuances of commercial paper reached a peak of \$1.7 billion during the first quarter of 2018, of which \$389 million was outstanding at March 31, 2018. - Credit facilities.
-The company has two facilities available: - The \$2.4 billion credit facility matures in November 2021 and may be used to provide liquidity for general corporate purposes (including support for our commercial paper programs).
-At March 31, 2018, outstanding current borrowings were \$368 million.
-The cost of borrowing was priced at LIBOR plus 100 basis points.
-We may request an increase in the lenders' commitments up to a maximum amount of \$3.0 billion, subject to approval by applicable lenders. - The \$1.5 billion credit facility, is comprised of a \$0.5 billion term loan facility and a \$1.0 billion revolving credit facility that expires on November 21, 2018.
-The term loan facility may be used to fund acquisitions up to June 30, 2018.
+Issuances of commercial paper reached a peak of \$2.0 billion during the six-month period of 2018, of which \$1.7 billion was outstanding at June 30, 2018. - Credit facilities.
+The company has two credit facilities available: - The \$2.4 billion credit facility matures in November 2021 and may be used to provide liquidity for general corporate purposes (including support for our commercial paper programs).
+In the six-month period of 2018, we borrowed and repaid \$370 million under this credit facility.
+There were no borrowings under this credit facility at June 30, 2018.
+Based on our current credit ratings, the cost of borrowing under the agreement is priced at LIBOR/EURIBOR plus 100 basis points.
+We may request an increase in the lenders' commitments up to a maximum amount of \$3.0 billion, subject to approval by applicable lenders. - The \$1.5 billion credit facility is comprised of a \$0.5 billion term loan facility and a \$1.0 billion revolving credit facility that expires on November 21, 2018.
+We had no borrowings under the term loan facility, which was available to fund acquisitions up to June 30, 2018.
+In the six-month period of 2018, we borrowed \$1.0 billion and repaid \$0.5 billion under this credit facility.
 The revolving credit facility may be used for general corporate purposes up to the expiration date.
-At March 31, 2018, outstanding current borrowings were \$1.0 billion.
 The cost of borrowing was priced at LIBOR plus 87.5 basis points.

-In the event our long-term debt rating was downgraded by Moody's or Standard & Poor's, our facility fees and borrowing costs may increase, although availability would be unaffected.
+In the event that our debt rating is downgraded by Moody's or Standard & Poor's, our facility fees and borrowing costs may increase, although availability would be unaffected.
 Conversely, an upgrade in our ratings may reduce our facility fee and borrowing costs.
 We monitor the lenders that are party to our facilities and believe they continue to be able to lend to us.

 We guarantee borrowings by our subsidiaries under the credit facilities.
 We must also maintain a ratio of net debt as of the last day of each fiscal quarter to EBITDA as defined in the credit agreements (earnings before interest, income taxes, depreciation and amortization and other modifications described in the credit agreements) for the last four quarters ended of not more than 4.5:1.
-We were in compliance with this covenant at March 31, 2018.
+We were in compliance with this covenant at June 30, 2018.

 - Debt shelf prospectus.
-Our debt shelf prospectus under which we were eligible to issue up to \$3.0 billion principal amount of debt securities expired in April 2018.
-We plan to file a new debt shelf prospectus in the second quarter of 2018. - Long-term debt.
-We repaid the following notes in the three months ended March 31, 2017:
+In July 2018, we filed a debt shelf prospectus under which we may issue up to \$3.0 billion principal amount of debt securities from time to time through August 2020.
+We have not issued any debt securities under the prospectus. - Long-term debt.
+We repaid the following notes in the six months ended June 30, 2017: